-1 county auditor on or before January 5 of the calendar year in which 2 the property taxes are first due and payable.
+70 1 county auditor on or before January 5 of the calendar year in which 2 the property taxes are first due and payable.
 3 (f) To obtain the deduction for a desired calendar year under this 4 section in which property taxes are first due and payable, the 5 individual desiring to claim the deduction must do the following as 6 applicable: 7 (1) Complete, date, and file the certified statement described in 8 subsection (e) on or before January 15 of the calendar year in 9 which the property taxes are first due and payable.
 10 (2) Satisfy any recording requirements on or before January 15 11 of the calendar year in which the property taxes are first due and 12 payable for a homestead described in subsection $(a)(2)$.
-13 (g) Except as provided in subsection (k) , (l) , if a person who is 14 receiving, or seeks to receive, the deduction provided by this section in 15 the person's name: 16 (1) changes the use of the individual's property so that part or all 17 of the property no longer qualifies for the deduction under this 18 section; or 19 (2) is not eligible for a deduction under this section because the 20 person is already receiving: 21 (A) a deduction under this section in the person's name as an 22 individual or a spouse; or 23 (B) a deduction under the law of another state that is 24 equivalent to the deduction provided by this section; 25 the person must file a certified statement with the auditor of the county, 26 notifying the auditor of the person's ineligibility, not more than sixty 27 (60) days after the date of the change in eligibility.
-A person who fails 28 to file the statement required by this subsection may, under 29 IC 6-1.1-36-17, be liable for any additional taxes that would have been 30 due on the property if the person had filed the statement as required by 31 this subsection plus a civil penalty equal to ten percent (10%) of the 32 additional taxes due.
-The civil penalty imposed under this subsection 33 is in addition to any interest and penalties for a delinquent payment that 34 might otherwise be due.
-One percent (1%) of the total civil penalty 35 collected under this subsection shall be transferred by the county to the 36 department of local government finance for use by the department in 37 establishing and maintaining the homestead property data base under 38 subsection (i) (j) and, to the extent there is money remaining, for any 39 other purposes of the department.
-This amount becomes part of the 40 property tax liability for purposes of this article.
+13 (f) (g) Except as provided in subsection (k) , (l), if a person who is 14 receiving, or seeks to receive, the deduction provided by this section in 15 the person's name: 16 (1) changes the use of the individual's property so that part or all 17 of the property no longer qualifies for the deduction under this 18 section; or 19 (2) is not eligible for a deduction under this section because the the person must file a certified statement with the auditor of the county, notifying the auditor of the person's ineligibility, not more than sixty (60) days after the date of the change in eligibility.
+A person who fails to file the statement required by this subsection may, under IC 6-1.1-36-17, be liable for any additional taxes that would have been due on the property if the person had filed the statement as required by this subsection plus a civil penalty equal to ten percent (10%) of the additional taxes due.
+The civil penalty imposed under this subsection is in addition to any interest and penalties for a delinquent payment that might otherwise be due.
+One percent (1%) of the total civil penalty collected under this subsection shall be transferred by the county to the department of local government finance for use by the department in establishing and maintaining the homestead property data base under subsection (i) (j) and, to the extent there is money remaining, for any other purposes of the department.
+This amount becomes part of the property tax liability for purposes of this article.